docteurklein/docker-php5.6/README.md

 # How ?

-How could a scratch image be used, when php cannot be statically compiled ?
+How could a busybox or scratch image be used, when php cannot be statically compiled ?

 First of all, most of the **extensions** can be compiled without using the `shared` option.
 Some (like xdebug) can't, maybe because they are **zend** extensions.